bsymon/romc/README.md

 	; The filepath where to store the complete log. log_file = ''

+	; The suffix to add to the string that exceed the max length of --strl. csv_long_string_suffix=...

 	; Per system config.
 Create one section per system.
 	[%System%]